-Now we will provide an explanation of the BML value in the nonlinear case from the perspective of fixed-point iteration.
+Now, we explain the BML value in the nonlinear case from the perspective of fixed-point iteration.
 When the assumptions of Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} hold, for any pair of stochastic processes $(\tilde{y},\tilde{z})\in\mathcal{M}[0,T]$, the linear BSDE \eqref{eq:BML-linearized-BSDE} has a unique solution $(\widetilde{Y},\widetilde{Z})$.
-Thus, we can define a mapping $\Phi$ on the space $\mathcal{M}[0,T]$ that maps $(\tilde{y},\tilde{z})$ to the unique solution $(\widetilde{Y},\widetilde{Z})$ of the linear BSDE \eqref{eq:BML-linearized-BSDE}.
-According to this definition, the solution $(Y,Z)$ of the FBSDE \eqref{eq:nonlinear-decoupled-FBSDE} is necessarily a fixed point of the mapping $\Phi$.
-Conversely, any fixed point of the mapping $\Phi$ must satisfy the backward equations in the FBSDE \eqref{eq:nonlinear-decoupled-FBSDE}.
-This indicates that under certain assumptions, such as the existence and uniqueness of solutions to the original backward equations, the mapping $\Phi$ has a unique fixed point.
-In fact, the assumptions on the terminal condition $\xi$ and the generator $f$ in Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} are already sufficient.
-In this case, it can be proven that there exists a norm $\|\cdot\|_\beta$ on $\mathcal{M}[0,T]$ such that the mapping $\Phi$ is a strict contraction relative to this metric \cite[Theorem 7.3.2]{yong_zhou_1999}.
-Therefore, according to the fixed-point theorem, $\Phi$ has a unique fixed point, which corresponds to the solution $(Y,Z)$ of the backward equations.
+Thus, we can define a mapping $\Phi$ on the space $\mathcal{M}[0,T]$ that maps $(\tilde{y},\tilde{z})$ to the unique solution $(\widetilde{Y},\widetilde{Z})$ of linear BSDE \eqref{eq:BML-linearized-BSDE}.
+According to this definition, the solution $(Y,Z)$ of FBSDE \eqref{eq:nonlinear-decoupled-FBSDE} is necessarily a fixed point of mapping $\Phi$.
+Conversely, any fixed point of mapping $\Phi$ must satisfy the backward equations in FBSDE \eqref{eq:nonlinear-decoupled-FBSDE}.
+It indicates that under certain assumptions, such as the existence and uniqueness of solutions to the original backward equations, mapping $\Phi$ has a unique fixed point.
+In fact, the assumptions on terminal condition $\xi$ and generator $f$ in Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE} are already sufficient.
+In this case, it can be proven that there exists a norm $\|\cdot\|_\beta$ on $\mathcal{M}[0,T]$ such that mapping $\Phi$ is a strict contraction relative to this metric \cite[Theorem 7.3.2]{yong_zhou_1999}.
+Therefore, according to the fixed-point theorem, $\Phi$ has a unique fixed point corresponding to the solution $(Y,Z)$ of the backward equations.

-By using the definition of the mapping $\Phi$ in the proposition, we can replace $(\widetilde{Y},\widetilde{Z})$ with $\Phi(\tilde{y},\tilde{z})$ in the conclusion of Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE}, which gives us equation \eqref{eq:indirect-eq-dist-BML} mentioned earlier in Section \ref{ssec:simple-decoupled-FBSDE}.
+By using the definition of mapping $\Phi$ in the proposition, we can replace $(\widetilde{Y},\widetilde{Z})$ with $\Phi(\tilde{y},\tilde{z})$ in the conclusion of Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE}, which gives us equation \eqref{eq:indirect-eq-dist-BML} mentioned earlier in Section \ref{ssec:simple-decoupled-FBSDE}.
 From this perspective, the BML value of the trial solution $(\tilde{y},\tilde{z})$ is the distance between it and $\Phi(\tilde{y},\tilde{z})$!
 Once this distance is minimized to zero, it is equivalent to finding a fixed point of $\Phi$, which means we have found the solution to the original backward equations.